DevonOberdan/scene-management/README.md

 1. Add in the EditorInitializer prefab into the scene you are working in.
 2. `ManagerScene` and `EditorStartEventSO` should already be populated; add the `SceneLoadConfigSO` belonging to the given scene you are in.

-### Initialization:

-This scene is what your build loads into, and immediately loads in the Manager Scene and additively loads in the first scene of your game loop.

-1. Move this scene into the top level of your Scenes folder.
-2. Add Initialization to your Build Settings; it will be the only scene in your project's Build Settings due to the nature of how the remaining scenes are loaded through the Addressable system.

-**Note**:

-- This scene, and the folder it is in, should not be marked as Addressable.